Art by Michael Beckert

 And then there were the St. John advertisements.

 In any given magazine, the brand would buy out six or eight ad pages at a time, each one featuring the same face in every photograph.
 Gray was a glamorous woman wearing fashions that looked strikingly different from most of the wares St. John actually made—twinsets and cashmere sweater-jackets worn by WASP-y socialites and politicians (Hillary Clinton famously wore a Chanel-esque St. John knit sweater in black with white piping in 1995).
 Gray appeared in shimmery eveningwear, luxe furs, pantsuits with no shirt and no bra.
-In almost every image, she was flanked by four or five men at a time.
+In almost every image, she was flanked by four or five men.
 They were, at times, shirtless (one particularly memorable shot featured a man in a speedo, standing far in the background); in other instances, they wore traditional tuxedos and sunglasses while they opened the door to her limo; or they were in all-white suits and matching cowboy hats.
 Sometimes, the guys were dressed according to theme: in an ad that was supposed to evoke a Scottish garden, they wore kilts.
 And in a truly iconic photograph, Gray is seen on the upper deck of a yacht, straddling a young blond man in tiny swim trunks.

 But the men, however prominently featured, were never the focal point of the pictures.
 They were attractive, but dully so, and they were, like the supermodels of the era, relatively homogenous.
 In a time when so many different people who looked eerily similar were being cast for fashion photo shoots, Gray emerged, in my eyes, as an outlier.
 The explicit power dynamics between the sexes were clear here: there was one woman who ruled them all.